Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-The tool is available in the form of a free iPhone app and as a web app that works in a standard desktop browser.
+The tool is available in the form of a free iPhone app [No Longer Available] and as a web app that works in a standard desktop browser.
 Both the web and mobile versions feature the same functionality, so it’s time to find out whether the service is the powerful discovery tool that many of us have been hoping for.

 The new #music service splits its expertise into four main sections on both the iOS and browser version – Popular, Emerging, Suggested and an area called #NowPlaying.
 On the iOS app, swiping left and right will move between these sections and in the web app users can simply hover the menu button in the top left corner – this should work a treat on touchscreens.